 In the example of a blog app, we might have a Blog Post model and a Comment model where each comment belongs to a post, and so the Comment model would have a belongs to relationship pointing to the Post model.
 In this case, we'd want each post record to have many comments so that several different users could write comments.
 We say that the post has many comments, and create a has many relationship on the Post model linking the Comment model so that in the API, the list of comments from each post can be fetched easily.

-In the example above, a has many on the Blog Post model will create a comments field on each BlogPost object in the GraphQL API that returns that post's list of Comment records.
+In this example, the Comments model will store the Blog Postid.
+The has many on Blog Post will create a comments field on each BlogPost object in the GraphQL API.
+This represents a query

 Here's what the setup looks like in Gadget: